bunnyshell/cli/README.md

 docker run --volume ~/.bunnyshell:/root/.bunnyshell bunnyshell/cli environments list
 ```

-### Download Github Release

-Download the appropriate archive for your architecture on the [releases page](https://github.com/bunnyshellosi/cli/releases)

 ## Authentication
-You will need an access token from https://environments.bunnyshell.com/
+You will need an access token from https://environments.bunnyshell.com/access-token

 You can then setup a profile for easy access to your acccount with:
 ```sh